Mohdwajtech/kNN_movie_recommendation/README.md

 This is a small subset of the original movielens dataset. https://grouplens.org/datasets/movielens/

 Objective

 To use kNN as a kind of a recommendation/prediction for movies.

 Datasets

-As discussed in class, you will build your model using the training data.
-To test your model, you will calculate predictions for each entry in the test set (a userID/movieID pair), and since you know the real rating, you can compute the difference between the two, and determine how well your method performs, as an additional exercise.
-In this exercise we only consider if a user has seen or not seen -- irrespective of the rating.
+We will build your model using the training data.
+To test our model, we will calculate predictions for each entry in the test set (a userID/movieID pair), and since we know the real rating, we can compute the difference between the two, and determine how well our method performs In this exercise we only consider if a user has seen or not seen -- irrespective of the rating.

 In other words if a userId, movieId, rating line exists, then the user has seen that movie.